insper-classroom/20252-progeficaz-projeto-final-backend-fevereiro-backend/README.md

   "semester": "semester_number",
-  "cousers": "[...]", // List of couses from that thread "subjects": "[...]", // List of subjects from that thread "created_at": "2025-01-01T00:00:00.000000",
+  "cousers": "[...]", // List of couses from that thread "subjects": "[...]", // List of subjects from that thread "upvotes": 0,           // New field
+  "downvotes": 0,         // New field
+  "score": 0,             // New field (upvotes - downvotes)
+  "created_at": "2025-01-01T00:00:00.000000",
   "posts": [...] // Only included in GET /api/threads/<id>
 }